kratzx/random_JoJo_phrases/README.md

 # Random JoJo phrases

-Js programed used for practicing.
+Js program used for practicing.
 Outputs random phrases from the series JoJo.

 ## Table of contents
 * [General info](#general-info)